usnistgov/fipy/README.txt

    variety of languages and numerical approaches.
 Many are proprietary, expensive and difficult to customize.
 As a result, scientists spend considerable resources repeatedly developing limited tools for specific problems.
-Our approach, combining the FV method and Python_, provides a tool that is extensible, powerful and freely available.
-A significant advantage to Python_ is the existing suite of tools for array calculations, sparse matrices and data rendering.
+Our approach, combining the FV method and :term:`Python`, provides a tool that is extensible, powerful and freely available.
+A significant advantage to :term:`Python` is the existing suite of tools for array calculations, sparse matrices and data rendering.

    The :term:`FiPy` framework includes terms for transient diffusion,